AY2526S1-CS2103T-W09-4/tp/docs/UserGuide.md

 When deleting multiple contacts (2 or more), QuickCLI will show a confirmation dialog to prevent accidental deletion.
 Click "YES" to proceed or "NO" to cancel.

 <box type="warning" seamless>
-Warning: Bulk delete operations cannot be undone.
-Always verify the indices before confirming deletion.
+Warning: Always verify the indices before confirming deletion.
 </box>

 **Examples:**